vocdoni/docs/docs/architecture/smart-contracts/entity-resolver.md

 The **Entity Resolver** is the smart contract where [the metadata of each entity](/architecture/data-schemes/entity-metadata) is indexed.
 It leverages a standard ENS Resolver contract for its Text records, used as a key-value store.

-The ENS domain of the contract instance is `entity-resolver.vocdoni.eth` on the ENS registry (soon replaced by `entities.vocdoni.eth` and `entities.dev.vocdoni.eth`).
+The instance of the Results contract is resolved from `entities.vocdoni.eth` on the ENS registry.
+In the case of Ethereum chains like `xdai` or `sokol`, the contract can also act as a global ENS resolver.

 The `entityId` is the unique identifier of each entity, being a hash of its Ethereum address: